rbisdorff/Digraph3/docSphinx/tutorial.rst

 Kernels in lateralized digraphs ...............................

-Humans are living in an apparent physical space  of plain transitive '*laterality*', fully empowered in geometrical 3D models with linear orders where first, resp. worst ranked, nodes gives unique initial, resp. terminal, kernels.
-Similarly, in preorders, the first, resp. last, equivalence classes deliver the unique initial, resp. unique terminal, kernels.
-More generally, in partial orders, ie asymmetric and transitive digraphs, topological sorts will easily reveal on the first, resp. last, level all unique initial, resp. terminal, kernels.
+Humans are living in an apparent physical space  of plain transitive **lateral orientation**, fully empowered in finite geometrical 3D models with **linear orders**, where first, resp. worst ranked, nodes deliver unique initial, resp. terminal, kernels.
+Similarly, in finite **preorders**, the first, resp. last, equivalence classes deliver the unique initial, resp. unique terminal, kernels.
+More generally, in finite **partial orders**, ie asymmetric and transitive digraphs, topological sort algorithms will easily reveal on the first, resp. last, level all unique initial, resp. terminal, kernels.

 In genuine random digraphs, however, we may need to check for each of its MISs, whether *one*, *both*, or *none* of the lateralized external stability conditions may be satisfied.
 Consider, for instance, the following random digraph instance of order 7 and generated with an arc probability of 30%.

 >>> from randomDigraphs import RandomDigraph
 >>> rd = RandomDigraph(order=7,arcProbability=0.3,seed=5)
->>> rd.showComponents()
-*--- Connected Components ---*
-1: ['a1', 'a2', 'a3', 'a4', 'a5', 'a6', 'a7']
->>> rd.computeChordlessCircuits()
-[]                 # no chordless circuits detected
->>> rd.computeTransitivityDegree()
-Decimal('0.4839')  # half of the required transitive arcs are missing
 >>> rd.exportGraphViz('randomLatrality')
 *---- exporting a dot file dor GraphViz tools ---------* Exporting to randomLaterality.dot